-The business benefits to entering – and winning – the National CSR Awards 2017 are numerous:
+The business benefits to entering – and winning – the Global Good Awards are numerous:

 - These unique awards celebrate hard work and success and are great PR opportunities.
 We share news of our winners and short-listers with our extensive media database including exposure via the Ethical Performance/3BL international digital platform.
 Winners also receive a piece to camera video of their team’s reactions to their win on the night;